25

 3. See the city without crowds and timetables

 Midsummer is the best time to tour downtown Helsinki and to explore the city without any crowds.
-The City Sightseeing Hop On Hop Off buses offer the easiest transport to all the sights.
-The ticket is valid for 24 hours, meaning you get to set the pace.
-Hop off at the Kaivopuisto stop, have a picnic at the park and hop back on whenever you feel like it.
-Your next stop might be the huge waterfront terrace of Löyly or the Linnanmäki amusement park, which is open throughout the Midsummer weekend.
+The City Sightseeing Hop On-Hop Off buses offer the easiest transport to all the sights.
+The ticket is valid for 24 or 48 hours according to your choice, meaning you get to set the pace.
+Hop off at the Kaivopuisto stop (stop no. 4), have a picnic at the park and hop back on whenever you feel like it.
+Your next stop might be the huge waterfront terrace of Löyly (stop no. 9) or the Market Square (stop no. 12), where you'll find delicious Finnish tastes to tickle your culinary nerves.

 City Sightseeing Hop On Hop Off